 Shoaiba port facilities phase one

 The Shoaiba project involved the construction of port facilities to offload crude oil.
 Tankers from 20,000dwt to 100,000dwt can berth there.
 The jetty was constructed in an area with moderate weather conditions but exposed to heavy seas.

 The main facility is composed of a 41m x 25m unloading platform with four mooring and four breasting dolphins.
 An 85m-long access bridge and a 350m-long causeway connect the unloading platform with the plant area.
 The site also has a smaller jetty for other vessels such as tug boats.

-The Shoaiba project is a distinctively Saudi Arabian one.
-Few countries are building oil-fired power plants, in part because of environmental concerns as oil burning is a significant contributor to greenhouse gas emissions.
-They are also unpopular because of price and supply uncertainty, but Saudi Arabia is unusual in having such huge oil supplies.
+The Shoaiba project is a distinctively Saudi Arabian.
+Only a few countries are building oil-fired power plants, in part because of environmental concerns as oil burning is a significant contributor to greenhouse gas emissions.
+They are also unpopular because of price and supply uncertainty.

 A second feature of the project was the construction of desalination plants.
-This was necessary because Saudi Arabia’s growing demand for water far outstrips supplies for the desert country.
+It was necessary because Saudi Arabia’s growing demand for water far outstrips supplies for the desert country.

 The western Saudi Consolidated Electric Company (SCECO), a majority state-owned corporation, owns the Shoaiba power plant.

-Building at the site was initially delayed as a result of the SCECO’s budgetary constraints, but these have now been eased.
-The company is responsible for providing power to the Western Province of Saudi Arabia including metropolitan Jeddah, Makkah, Madinah and the Industrial City of Yanbu.
+Building at the site was initially delayed as a result of the SCECO’s budgetary constraints but these were eased.
+The company is responsible for providing power to the Western Province of Saudi Arabia, including metropolitan Jeddah, Makkah, Madinah, and the Industrial City of Yanbu.